 “Poetry is a rich, full-bodied whistle, cracked ice crunching in pails, the night that numbs the leaf, the duel of two nightingales, the sweet pea that has run wild, Creation’s tears in shoulder blades.”
 Visual poetry.
 Visual poetry is poetry or art in which the visual arrangement of text, images and symbols is important in conveying the intended effect of the work.

 It is sometimes referred to as concrete poetry, a term that predates visual poetry, and at one time was synonymous with it. visual poetry Visual poetry was heavily influenced by Fluxus, which is usually described as being Intermedia.
+Intermedia work tends to blur the distinctions between different media, and visual poetry blurs the distinction between art and text.
 Concrete poetry.
 George Herbert's "Easter Wings", printed in 1633 on two facing pages (one stanza per page), sideways, so that the lines would call to mind birds flying up with outstretched wings.

 Concrete or shape poetry is poetry in which the typographical arrangement of words is as important in conveying the intended effect as the conventional elements of the poem, such as meaning of words, rhythm, rhyme and so on.
 It is sometimes referred to as visual poetry, a term that has evolved to have distinct meaning of its own, but which shares the distinction of being poetry in which the visual elements are as important as the text.

 Development Concrete poetry begins by assuming a total responsibility before language: accepting the premise of the historical idiom as the indispensable nucleus of communication, it refuses to absorb words as mere indifferent vehicles, without life, without personality without history — taboo-tombs in which convention insists on burying the idea.
 See also FREE Online Rhyming Dictionary.